Ops226/kx-packet-inspector/docs/methodologies/discovery_playbooks/cmsg-parser-discovery-playbook.md

-# CMSG Packet Discovery Playbook (Live-Validation Workflow)
+# CMSG Packet Discovery Playbook

-**Status:** Confirmed & Validated Workflow
+**Status:** Confirmed & Validated Master Workflow

 ## Objective

 This document provides the definitive, repeatable method for discovering and validating any Client-to-Server (CMSG) packet structure.
-This workflow is based on a dynamic-first approach that prioritizes live traffic and call stack analysis to correctly identify the true origin of a packet.
+This workflow is a complete, end-to-end process, starting with dumping the client's schema metadata and proceeding to live traffic analysis to confirm the findings.

 ## Core Principle: Two Serialization Systems